 Many of our examples refer to earthworms and temperate regions as they have been studied most intensively.
 However, we suggest that any dominant group of soil fauna, irrespective of body size or the ability to create larger soil structures, may substantially affect carbon dynamics.
 Table 1 gives a number of respective case studies.
 The key players and specific effects of soil animals vary across space (Fig. 2), with increasing importance for SOM dynamics in humid-warm and nutrient-limited conditions (Persson, 1989; Filser, 2002; Wardle et al., 2004; Fox et al., 2006; Osler and Sommerkorn, 2007; De Deyn et al., 2008; Briones, 2014).
-Once key players in a given ecosystem have been identified as relevant for being included in SOM models (see Sect.
-6 and Fig. 3), more detailed information on their biology is required, in particular on their activity, ecological niche and corresponding tolerance limits.
+Once key players in a given ecosystem have been identified, more detailed information on their biology is required, in particular on their activity, their ecological niche and corresponding tolerance limits.
 All this varies with species, and often extremely within one systematic group.
 Variation in drought or soil temperature towards limiting conditions will first increase (stress response, e.g. downward migration) and then strongly decrease activity (mortality or transition to inactive resting stage).
-Some key players will exhibit high abundance and be extremely active throughout the year (Wilkinson et al., 2009), while others might only be moderately relevant during a short period of time; the contribution of a third group might be considered insignificant.
+Some key players will exhibit high abundance and be extremely active throughout the year (Wilkinson et al., 2009), others might only be moderately relevant during a short period of time; the contribution of a third group might be considered insignificant.

-Ecosystem engineers also differ between soil types, biomes and land-use types, from rodents and ants in dry areas to termites, earthworms and millipedes in tropical rainforests.
+Also ecosystem engineers differ between soil types, biomes and land-use types, from rodents and ants in dry areas to termites, earthworms and millipedes in tropical rainforests.
 They consume different types of organic matter, make deep or shallow, narrow or wide burrows, and differ in aggregation behaviour (e.g. more or less regularly distributed earthworms versus distinct ant nests and termite mounds).
-Accordingly, their role in SOM redistribution and turnover differs as well.
+Accordingly, their role in SOM re-distribution and turnover differs as well.
 In cold ecosystems - where, together with wetlands and peatlands, the majority of terrestrial carbon is stored (Davidson and Janssens, 2006) - the response of detritivores to climatic change is expected to be most pronounced (Blankinship et al., 2011).
 Melting of permafrost soil might lead to northward expansion of soil macro-invertebrates, associated with accelerated decomposition rates (van Geffen et al., 2011).
 Further examples are shown in Table 1.

 More information is needed on how existing abiotic and biotic constraints to SOM decomposition will vary with changing climate and in different regions (Davidson and Janssens, 2006).
 Finally, human activity comes into play: any significant land use change, particularly soil sealing and conversion of native forest to agricultural land, has dramatic consequences for abundances and species composition of soil communities.
-The same holds true for management intensity and pollution (Filser et al., 1995, 2002; Filser and Prasse, 2008; de Vries et al., 2012).
-However, even seemingly harmless activities can be significant, as we will show for the case of fishing at the end of Sect.
+The same holds true for management intensity and pollution (Filser et al., 1995; Filser et al., 2002; Filser et al., 2008; De Vries et al., 2012).
+Yet, even seemingly harmless activities can be significant, as we will show for the case of fishing in the end of Sect.
 5 - pointing out the relevance of human activities for soil fauna beyond impact on global warming and land use change.
-How we address all this biogeographical and ecological variation is shown in Sects.
+How we address all this biogeographical and ecological variation is shown in Sect.
 5 and 6.